Adopted: February 1, 2022

 Article IV.
 Membership

 4.1 General Membership.
-Persons become voting members by paying annual dues and submitting an application form at any scheduled meeting.
+Persons become members by submitting an application form at any scheduled meeting.

 4.2 Eligibility.
 Voting members must be registered to vote in the Commonwealth of Virginia.